usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab01.md

 ## Step 2: Use github on USF's network

 1. In order to use `github.com` you'll want to somehow store credentials on your laptop.
 Traditionally, we used [`ssh`](https://cs221-03-f23.github.io/docs/ssh-local-setup.html) to authenticate to github, where credentials are stored using `ssh-agent`.
 1. However, USF has made it difficult to use `ssh` on the USF Connect Wi-Fi network.
-Therefore, I recommend switching to using `http` and [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md)
+Therefore, I recommend switching to using `https` and [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md)
 1. I recommend that you clone repos using the http URL.
 Git will use the credential manager, and communicate over `https`, which is permitted on USF Connect.

 ## Step 3: Set up your Go toolchain